0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 3. Specify the new amount of tokens you want to reserve.
 4. Confirm by pressing `SET RESERVED TOKENS`.

-### How long does it take for the oracle to rotate
+### How long does it take for the oracle to rotate?

 The oracle rotates when it reaches either the deposit limit of 25 ETH or the withdrawal limit of 50 ETH.
-If you cannot wait for the oracle to rotate, or if your node has to be shut down for maintenance, you can [request a new oracle](#request-new-oracle) if the current oracle is at least 14 days old.
+If you cannot wait for the oracle to rotate or need to shut down your node for maintenance, you can [request a new oracle](#request-new-oracle).
+However, this is only allowed if the current oracle is at least 14 days old.
 This will end the [epoch](../pbc-fundamentals/dictionary.md#epoch) of the oracle and new oracle nodes will be selected.

 #### Request new oracle